saharmor/dalle-playground/README.md

 **General note**: while it's possible to run the DALL-E Mini backend on the free tier of Google Colab, generating more than 1-2 images would take more than 1min, which will result in a frontend timeout.
 Consider upgrading to Colab Pro or run the backend notebook on your stronger ML machine (e.g. AWS EC2).

+## Using DALL-E Mega
+DALL-E Mega is substianlly more capable than DALL-E Mini and therefore generates higher fidelity images.
+If you have the computing power--either through a Google Colab Pro+ subcription or by having a strong local machine, uncomment [this line](https://github.com/saharmor/dalle-playground/blob/2cffe123325910ff266185b653841c65f227c69f/backend/app.py#L38) before running the backend.

 ## Local development

 Follow these steps in case you'd like to clone and run the DALL-E playground locally: